Nelkon01/tic-tac-toe/README.md

 # **User Experience (UX)**

 -   ## **User stories**
 -   ### First Time Visitor Goals:
+  1. As a first-time users, I want to understand that it is a two player game.
+  2. As first-time users, we want to understand how to play the game.
+  3. As first-time users, we want to easily navigate and find the game board.
+  4. As first-time users, we want clear instructions on how to make moves and win the game.
+  5. As first-time users, we want a visually appealing and intuitive interface for an enjoyable gaming experience.
-    As a first time visitor, I want to be able play the tic tac toe game with my friend
+  6. As first-time users, we want to be able to reset the game if we want to start over.
+  7. As first-time users, we want to easily know which of the players has won or if there is a tie.

   -   ### Returning Visitor Goals:
+  1. As returning visitors, we want to quickly start a new game without any hassle.
+  2. As returning visitors, we want to easily find the "How to Play" instructions in case theres a need for refresher.
+  4. As returning visitors, we want to see if any updates or improvements have been made to the game since our last visit.

 - ### Frequent User Goals:
+1. As frequent users, We want to compete against another player to test our skills.

 -   ## **Wireframes**